Research and Teaching Interests

 - CSD 315/615: Anatomy and Physiology of Speech and Hearing Mechanisms

-- CSD 212: Introduction to Speech, Language and Hearing Disorders
+- CSD 212 Introduction to Communication Sciences and Disorders.

 University of Iowa, Ph.D., Speech and Hearing Science, 2010